Skip to main content

 2 min read

-The latest entry on the “7 Must‑Read Books on AI in 2025” list promises more than a surface‑level survey of the technology.
-Titled “New AI Book Chronicles Startups, Microsoft, Google, Meta Competing for Future,” it aims to map the tug‑of‑war playing out across the industry.
-While headlines often focus on headline‑grabbing announcements, this volume digs into the day‑to‑day grind of fledgling firms chasing breakthrough moments and the strategic maneuvers of entrenched giants.
+The newest pick on the “7 Must-Read Books on AI in 2025” list isn’t just another high-level overview.
+It’s called “New AI Book Chronicles Startups, Microsoft, Google, Meta Competing for Future,” and it tries to map the tug-of-war that’s playing out across the industry.
+While the press usually zeroes in on flashy announcements, this book seems to get into the daily grind of tiny firms hunting that breakthrough and the strategic moves of the big players.

-Readers will find boardroom decks alongside founder anecdotes, all set against the backdrop of fierce market pressure.
-By stitching together these disparate threads, the author hopes to show how each player—whether a garage‑based startup or a multibillion‑dollar corporation—tries to lock down its slice of the AI pie.
-That ambition, and the tension it creates, is why the following passage matters.
+You’ll flip between boardroom decks and founder anecdotes, all set against a backdrop of fierce market pressure.
+By stitching those threads together, the author probably wants to show how each actor, whether a garage-based startup or a multibillion-dollar corporation, tries to lock down its slice of the AI pie.
+That ambition, and the tension it creates, is why the passage that follows feels worth a look.

 The book brings together stories from across the ecosystem--from young startups trying to break through to big players like Microsoft, Google and Meta, all fighting to secure their share of the AI future.
 By weaving together personal narratives, boardroom decisions and market pressure, the book paints a vivid picture of an industry in rapid motion.
 The Scaling Era: An Oral History of AI, 2019-2025 by Dwarkesh Patel & Gavin Leech The Scaling Era offers a unique, interview-driven account of how AI has developed during these pivotal years.
 Patel draws on his long-form conversations with leading researchers, entrepreneurs and engineers to build a detailed picture of the breakthroughs, concerns and debates that shaped modern AI.